-A diet which is consistently high in fructose slows down the brain and affects memory and learning adversely, according to researchers at the University of California.
+A which is consistently high in slows down the brain and affects memory and learning adversely, according to researchers at the University of California.

 The American researchers asserted that high-fructose corn syrup, a relatively cheap liquid six times sweeter than cane sugar, is widely added to processed foods, such as, soft drinks, baby food and condiments.